Section3.2One-to-one and Onto Transformations¶ permalink

 A transformation is one-to-one if, for every vector in the equation has at most one solution in

 Statements 1, 2, and 3 are translations of each other.
-The equivalence of 3 and 4 follows from this key observation in Section 3.4: if has only one solution, then has only one solution as well, or it is inconsistent.
+The equivalence of 3 and 4 follows from this key observation in Section 2.4: if has only one solution, then has only one solution as well, or it is inconsistent.
 The equivalence of 4, 5, and 6 is a consequence of this important note in Section 2.5, and the equivalence of 6 and 7 follows from the fact that the rank of a matrix is equal to the number of columns with pivots.

 Recall that equivalent means that, for a given matrix, either all of the statements are true simultaneously, or they are all false.